Siddharthm10/Color_Segmentation_and_Modification/README.md

 - os

 ### Steps:
-##### 1. First step was to detect the RGB colors assosciated with each position in the image.
+##### 1. First step was to detect the RGB colors associated with each position in the image.
  - It was easy as the images read by opencv contained numpy arrays (3-D) containing the RGB values.
  - We used a callback function which returned the x,y position of the click and then extracted the respective RGB values which we displayed using cv2.text.
 (You can find the code for this in Main.py)